 36. Jesus answered, “My kingdom is not of this world.
 If my kingdom were of this world, my servants would be fighting so that I would not be turned over to the Jews.
 But for now, my kingdom is not from here.”

 37. Pilate therefore said to him, “So then, you are a king?”
 Jesus answered, “You are saying it because I am a king.
 For this purpose I have been born, and for this purpose I came into the world, that I should bear witness to the truth.
 Everyone who is of the truth hears my voice.”

 38. Pilate said to him, “What is truth?”

-¶And after saying this, he went out again to the Jews and told them, “I, myself, find not one basis for a charge against him.
+¶And after saying this, he went out again to the Jews and told them, “I, myself, find in him no basis for a charge.